Fort Lauderdale DUI Attorney

-At Hager & Schwartz, P.A., our DUI attorneys have fought for many individuals charged with DUI in Broward County and counties across the state of Florida.
+At Hager & Schwartz, P.A., our DUI lawyers have fought for many individuals charged with DUI Broward County, Miami-Dade, Volusia, and counties across the state of Florida.
 Whether this is your first offense, a multiple DUI, or a felony DUI, we have the experience, resources, and determination needed to protect your freedom and your future.

-Get a Fort Lauderdale DUI defense lawyer on your side as soon as possible.
+Get a Fort Lauderdale DUI attorney on your side as soon as possible.
 Hager & Schwartz, P.A. offers decades of collective experience and 24/7 availability.
 Call us now for a free consult!

 Effectively Fighting Your DUI Charges in Broward County